jjanczur/CloudComputing-assignment1/README.md

 We got **maximum number of points**, so enjoy our work.
 If you find it useful, you can give us a star.

+# Tasks:

+* Create accounts on Amazon AWS and Google Cloud
+* Apply for Amazon AWS Educate and receive a coupon for Google Cloud credits
+* Create and prepare VMs in both platforms
+* Write performance benchmarks (CPU, disk, memory benchmarks)
+* Benchmark the 2 platforms regularly and collect the results
+* Answer questions related to your measurements

 # Setup

 To run benchmarks just run schedule-benchmarks.sh